Alumni Advisory Board

 Nathan Mistric Director Nathan Mistric '12, '21 is a Technical Account Manager with AWC Inc. in Port Arthur serving the local petrochemical and refining industries with engineered solutions to help their operations run safely and effectively.
 He and his wife Megan (Fournerat) ’12 live in Nederland with their 3 children: Forrest, Maverick and AnnMarie.
 While at Lamar University, Nathan was active with Sigma Nu Fraternity serving in multiple leadership roles and on the Student Service Fees Committee.
 After graduation he has continued to serve as the Chapter Advisor to the Fraternity and enjoys all events his children are involved in.

 John Rollins Director John Rollins ’12 is a proud graduate of Lamar University with a B.S. in Corporate Communication.
-John works as the Director of Public Relations and Community Impact for United Way of Beaumont, where he is able to utilize his heart to serve and his passion for helping others every single day.
+John works as the Associate Director of Community Relations and Public Affairs at Lamar University.
 He gives back to the Southeast Texas community through service to several different local organizations.
-John is currently serving as the VP of Public Relations for the Press Club of Southeast Texas, and he serves on the Press Release/PR Committee for the Rotary Club of Beaumont.
-John is also a staunch supporter of the arts in Southeast Texas, serving on the Advisory Board for the Art Museum of Southeast Texas.
+John is currently serving as the VP of Public Relations for the Press Club of Southeast Texas, and he serves as the Chair of the Hospitality Committee for the Rotary Club of Beaumont.
+John serves on the Steering Committee for the United Way Local LINC, and is also a staunch supporter of the arts in Southeast Texas, serving on the Advisory Board for the Art Museum of Southeast Texas.
 He is a past Chairman of the Southeast Texas Young Professionals Organization (’18-’19), a graduate of Leadership Southeast Texas (’16) and Leadership Beaumont (’18), a past 40 Under 40 recipient (’17), a Paul Harris Fellow recipient (’18), and a recent graduate of the BISD Community Ambassadors Program (’22).
 Spending time with family and friends is John’s favorite thing to do, but he also loves photography, traveling and volunteering in his community.

-Jacob Wills Director Jacob Wills '22 is Vice President of Administration at First Security Bank in Beaumont, TX.
-Jacob has been in the financial industry for over ten years, serving in numerous capacities, including VP of Virtual Services and AVP of Retail Branches.
+Jacob Wills Director Jacob Wills '22 is Vice President of Business Development at Cy-Fair Federal Credit Union in Houston, TX.
+Jacob has been in the financial industry for over ten years, serving in numerous leadership capacities, including AVP of Branches, VP of Administration, and VP of Virtual Services.
 Jacob is a Southeast Texas native from Nederland, TX.
 Jacob has been actively involved with the Greater Beaumont Chamber of Commerce and various professional development organizations for many years.
-He has served as the Vice Chair and Chair for Leadership Beaumont, a Young Professional Advisor for the Cornerstone Credit Union League, a Steering Committee member for the Southeast Texas Young Professionals Organization, and a Board of Director for the Beaumont Chamber Foundation and the Beaumont Community Players.
+He has served as the Vice Chair and Chair for Leadership Beaumont, a Young Professional Advisor for the Cornerstone Credit Union League, a Steering Committee member for the Southeast Texas Young Professionals Organization, and a member of the Board of Directors for the Beaumont Chamber Foundation and the Beaumont Community Players.
 Jacob was recognized as “40 Professionals Under 40” by the Southeast Texas EventsBook in 2015 and was honored as the Young Professional of the Year by the Cornerstone Credit Union League in 2019.
 In 2020, Jacob achieved the designation of Certified Credit Union Financial Counselor through the Credit Union National Association (CUNA).
 Jacob began his pursuit of higher education at Lamar University in 2004 and after an 11-year hiatus, returned and obtained his BS in University Studies in May of 2022.
 During his time at LU, Jacob was a member of the Cardinal Singers, the A Cappella Choir, and the Opera Workshop.
-Jacob and his husband, Bryan, live in Beaumont with their two fur-children: Charlie and Tank.
+During his last semester, Jacob was awarded the Lavender Service Award by the LU Office of Strategic Initiatives and Community Relations.
+Jacob is a member of Pride Chorus Houston and an avid lover of street art and murals.

 Submit Alumni Board Nominations